Channel

 All suspending functions with channels provide prompt cancellation guarantee.
 If the job was cancelled while send or receive function was suspended, it will not resume successfully, even if it already changed the channel's state, but throws a CancellationException.
 With a single-threaded dispatcher like Dispatchers.Main, this gives a guarantee that the coroutine promptly reacts to the cancellation of its Job and does not resume its execution.

-Prompt cancellation guarantee for channel operations was added since kotlinx.coroutines version 1.4.0 and had replaced a channel-specific atomic-cancellation that was not consistent with other suspending functions.
-The low-level mechanics of prompt cancellation are explained in suspendCancellableCoroutine function.
+Prompt cancellation guarantee for channel operations was added in kotlinx.coroutines version 1.4.0 and has replaced the channel-specific atomic cancellation that was not consistent with other suspending functions.
+The low-level mechanics of prompt cancellation are explained in the suspendCancellableCoroutine documentation.

 Undelivered elements

-As a result of the prompt cancellation guarantee, when a closeable resource (like open file or a handle to another native resource) is transferred via a channel from one coroutine to another, it can fail to be delivered and will be lost if the receiving operation is cancelled in transit.
+As a result of the prompt cancellation guarantee, when a closeable resource (like an open file or a handle to another native resource) is transferred via a channel, it can be successfully extracted from the channel, but still be lost if the receiving operation is cancelled in parallel.

-A Channel() constructor function has an onUndeliveredElement optional parameter.
-When onUndeliveredElement parameter is set, the corresponding function is called once for each element that was sent to the channel with the call to the send function but failed to be delivered, which can happen in the following cases:
+The Channel() factory function has the optional parameter onUndeliveredElement.
+When that parameter is set, the corresponding function is called once for each element that was sent to the channel with the call to the send function but failed to be delivered, which can happen in the following cases:

-• When send operation throws an exception because it was cancelled before it had a chance to actually send the element or because the channel was closed or cancelled.
+• When the sending operations like send or onSend throw an exception because it was cancelled before it had a chance to actually send the element or because the channel was closed or cancelled.

-• When receive, receiveOrNull, or hasNext operation throws an exception when it had retrieved the element from the channel but was cancelled before the code following the receive call resumed.
+• When the receiving operations like receive, onReceive, or hasNext throw an exception after retrieving the element from the channel because of being cancelled before the code following them had a chance to resume.

-• The channel was cancelled, in which case onUndeliveredElement is called on every remaining element in the channel's buffer.
+• When the channel was cancelled, in which case onUndeliveredElement is called on every remaining element in the channel's buffer.

 A typical usage for onUndeliveredElement is to close a resource that is being transferred via the channel.
-The following code pattern guarantees that opened resources are closed even if producer, consumer, and/or channel are cancelled.
+The following code pattern guarantees that opened resources are closed even if the producer, the consumer, and/or the channel are cancelled.
 Resources are never lost.

-// Create the channel with onUndeliveredElement block that closes a resource
+// Create a channel with an onUndeliveredElement block that closes a resource

 // Producer code